ryanleh/TEE-Phase-Transform/README.md

-# projects
+# TEE-Phase-Transform
--Cookiecutter automation that transforms attack vector phase from FireDrill framework into the new Circadence defined AbstractPhase
+Transformer from FireDrill --> TEE phase structure using Cookiecutter